einari/Talks/20240611-NDCCommunityTuesday/README.md

 * Docker Desktop or similar
 * NodeJS

+## Presentation slides

+The actual presentation slides can be found as a PDF [here](./Presentation/Building%20Reactive%20apps%20One%20event%20at%20a%20time.pdf).

 ## Before you run anything

 At the root of this talk you'll find a file called `docker-compose.yml`.